Rethinking On-policy Optimization for Query Augmentation: Comparison

 \subsection{Extending to Tool Retrieval}

 Retrieving useful tools from tool sets for LLM agents is becoming increasingly critical in real-world applications.
-However, the main challenge is that candidate tools are usually large-scale and many of them are similar in functionality~\cite{patil2024gorilla,qin2024toollearningsurvey,qu2024towardscompleteness,shi-etal-2025-retrieval}.
+However, the main challenge is that candidate tools are usually large-scale and many of them are similar in functionality~\citep{patil2024gorilla,qin2024toollearningsurvey,qu2024towardscompleteness,shi-etal-2025-retrieval}.
 How query augmentation might enhance tool retrieval efficacy is rather underexplored due to the lack of large-scale training and evaluation datasets.
 We address the gap by studying prompting-based and RL-based query augmentation in the context of tool retrieval.

-\textbf{Datasets.} We use a recently released tool retrieval dataset ToolRet~\cite{shi-etal-2025-retrieval}, which is constructed from existing tool learning datasets.
-The train set contains over 200k instances, which allows us to study on-policy RL training at scale.
+\paragraph{Datasets.} We use a recently released tool retrieval dataset ToolRet~\citep{shi-etal-2025-retrieval}, which is constructed from existing tool learning datasets.
+The training set contains over 200k instances, which allows us to study on-policy RL training at scale.

-\textbf{Training and Evaluation.} We construct the trainset and train corpus from the released trainset.
-Note that here the train corpus (i.e., environment) is different from the corpus we run evaluation on, due to the mismatch of candidate tools.
+\paragraph{Training and Evaluation.} We construct the training set and training corpus from the released training set.
+Note that here the training corpus (i.e., environment) is different from the corpus we run evaluation on, due to the mismatch of candidate tools.
 We evaluate on three official splits: ToolRet-Web, ToolRet-Code, ToolRet-Customized.
 We train the same base policy as~\cref{subsec:experimental_setup}: Qwen2.5-\{3B, 7B\}-Instruct and adopt BM25 and E5-base-v2 as the retrievers.
 We report performance of \ours as a simple prompting-based method compared to on-policy optimization.
 For evaluation, we focus on classical retrieval metrics NDCG@10 and Recall@10.
 We further include Completeness@10.
 The Completeness metric was proposed by~\citet{qu2024towardscompleteness} to measure whether all the required tools have been included in the ranklist.
 For reward design, we directly optimize against the Completeness@10 metric.
-We leave further investigation of reward design to future works.
+We leave further investigation of fine-grained reward design to future works.

-\textbf{Results and Analysis.} We show the results of tool retrieval in~\cref{tab:toolret_results}.
+\paragraph{Results and Analysis.} We show the results of tool retrieval in~\cref{tab:toolret_results}.
 Similar to our prior results, we observe that query augmentation methods can substantially improve performance over the baseline.
 On-policy optimization shows some benefits, particularly for the sparse retriever, but also reveals a notable disparity in its effectiveness between sparse and dense models.